theS1LV3R/typescript-template/README.md

 - Semantic pull requests: <https://github.com/zeke/semantic-pull-requests>

-You can fill out the template README below and remove this notice, but please retain the notice to this repo as it helps it grow.
-A star would be awesome too :)
+You can fill out the template README below and remove this notice, but please retain the acknowledgement to this repo below as it helps it grow.

+Also please leave a star if you found the repo useful, as it really helps me out ❤⭐

 ---